FraunhoferIVV/fastiot/docs/source/tutorials/part_2_building_services/04_publish_subscribe.rst

 If you want to send larger Files you can use :class:`fastiot.helpers.redis_helper.RedisHelper`
 .
-As an example for an implementation of :class:`fastiot.helpers.redis_helper.RedisHelper` you can use :class:`fastiot_sample_services.redis_producer.redis_producer_module.ExampleRedisProducerService`
+As an example for an implementation you can use :class:`fastiot_sample_services.redis_producer.redis_producer_module.ExampleRedisProducerService`